yet-another-static-site-generator/yass/README.md

 Navigate to the main directory(where this file is) to compile:

-* The easiest way to compile program is use Gnat Programming Studio included in GNAT.
+* The easiest way to compile program is use Gnat Studio included in GNAT.
 Just run GPS, select *yass.gpr* as a project file and select option `Build All`.